- People, Wildlife, Places, and Values

 - Allies and Supporters

 Baldwin Hills Park

-The Healthy Living in the Parklands Initiative gets people active and healthy through parks, schools, museums, and health centers.
-Diverse allies are working on people, wildlife, places, and values, starting around the Baldwin Hills Parklands.
+Healthy Parks, Healthy People L.A. gets people active and healthy through parks, schools, museums, and health centers.
+Diverse allies are working on people, wildlife, places, and values in targeted areas.
 Lessons here can benefit communities elsewhere.

 Baldwin Hills Park mural on equality for all honors the dream of Martin Luther King, Jr.

 HPHPLA promotes equal access for all.
 This includes communities who are disproportionately health vulnerable and park poor, income poor, or of color.